UMEP-dev/UMEP-Docs/docs/source/Getting_Started.rst

      :alt:  None
      :align: center

-     When installing UMEP related Python packages can be installed by clicking **OK**.
+     When installing UMEP, related Python packages can be installed by clicking **OK**.
 Packages can also be installed later (see below).

 As from Spring 2020 parts of UMEP is also available as a `processing plugin <UMEPforProcessing>`.
 Install the same way but search for **UMEP for processing**.
 Also remember to tick in **show also experimental plugins** under the *Settings*-tab.